Salary Range: $27.79 to $41.21 per hour ($58,026 to $86,046 per year)

 Work Locations: Positions may occur at Minnesota Correctional Facilities located in Faribault, Lino Lakes (Twin Cities Suburbs-North), Moose Lake/Willow River, Oak Park Heights, Red Wing, Rush City, St. Cloud, Shakopee, Stillwater, and Togo.

-Job Duties: Provide advanced behavioral health services in the form of pre-release and reintegration services for mentally ill offenders.
+Job Duties: Provide direct licensed independent clinical mental health services in the form of pre-release and reintegration services for mentally ill offenders.
 Position requires current Minnesota licensure as an independent clinical mental health professional that meets the statutory definition of "mental health professional," according to MN Statute 245.462, Subd.18.

 While maintaining ongoing security within a correctional facility, independently make diagnostic assessments; develop individual release plans; provide direct behavioral health evaluation and treatment to offenders with complex and/or treatment-resistant issues; provide crisis intervention; provide referrals for continuing care; and maintain knowledge of trends and therapeutic approaches to co-occurring disorders and integrated behavioral health services delivery.
 Provide clinical supervision to other behavioral health professionals; develop and provide advanced training to other behavioral health staff; serve on interdisciplinary committees and work groups; and oversee applied evaluation projects as assigned.